marco-mania/kf6-servicemenus-flacconvert/README.md

-# KDE Service Menus for PDF File Processing
+# KDE Service Menus for FLAC Audio File Processing

-Enhance your PDF file management with KDE service menus, designed for seamless processing.

-This project is based on [kde-service-menu-pdf Version 2.3](https://www.egregorion.net/),
-Copyright (C) 2018-2019 Giuseppe Benigno <giuseppe.benigno@gmail.com>, GPL-3.0+.
+Convert your FLAC audio files to Opus or MP3 files.

 ---